-- 1) GCD 1.10 LANGUAGE IN CONTEXT Listen to three recordings.
-Then answer the questions in your notebook. - 1 What has led Speaker 1 to forego a healthy diet? - 2 What changes does she plan to make? - 3 What has Speaker 2 not done for several years? - 4 What is he planning, and who will be involved? - 5 What has caused Speaker 3 to neglect his health? - 6 What is he determined to do when the situation has changed? - 2> ANALYSE In your notebook, copy and complete the table with the correct example sentences from the transcript on page 132.
+- CD 1.10 LANGUAGE IN CONTEXT Listen to three recordings.
+Then answer the questions in your notebook. - 1 What has led Speaker 1 to forego a healthy diet?
+She has been on holiday. - 2 What changes does she plan to make?
+She is going to eat healthy foods and skip desserts. - 3 What has Speaker 2 not done for several years?
+He hasn't gone on holiday. - 4 What is he planning, and who will be involved?
+He is planning a cycling tour in Europe for himself and his family. - 5 What has caused Speaker 3 to neglect his health?
+He has been revising for exams. - 6 What is he determined to do when the situation has changed?
+He is determined to get more sleep and work out regularly at the gym. - 2 ANALYSE In your notebook, copy and complete the table with the correct example sentences from the transcript on page 132.
 There is one example of tense use missing from the recording.
 Complete the appropriate line of the table with your own example sentence and the corresponding tense use.

-Tense/expression Example Use

-Present simple Lo a timetable scheduled action

-Present continuous L a prearranged, mutually agreed action

-Future simple 1 L

-Future simple 2 Lo

-Future simple 3 Lo

-going to Lo a definite plan

-Future continuous Lo

-Future perfect E £1

-Future perfect continuous an activity which will have continued up to a stated time in the future

-be f to, be on the f of, be on the f of, be f to, be f to, be f to, actions in the near future, personal decision or circumstance

-- 3) PRACTISE Choose the correct option to complete the sentences.
-Explain what the meaning of each tense is in the context given.
-Write the answers in your notebook. - 1 The Pilates class will start / starts at seven sharp.
-We should leave now, or we will be / are going to be late. - 2 A Your friend Mark is an excellent footballer.
-Do you think he is going to go / will go professional? - B Actually, he is on the verge of accepting / will have accepted a spot on a national team.
-He will have been / is soon to be one of the great names in sport. - 3 I will have been dieting / will be dieting for a month at the end of the week.
-I weigh / am planning to weigh myself then.
-I hope it is not going to be / won't be disappointing. - 4 A Are you going / Will you go to the show today? - B I can't.
-Fam going to fly / will be flying to London then.
+Tense/expression Example Use Present simple We leave on the 15th a timetable scheduled action Present continuous We're leaving for the Norfolk Coast a prearranged, mutually agreed action Future simple 1 I'll keep my word a promise Future simple 2 I won't have any excuse a prediction Future simple 3 Students' own answers decision made at the moment of speaking going to I'm going to go online a definite plan Future continuous I'll be eating / won't be eating a plan of continuous action Future perfect I'll have missed I'll have had a future event which will happen (or finish) by a stated time Future perfect continuous I'll have been revising an activity which will have continued up to a stated time in the future be due to, be on the point of, be on the verge of, be about to, be determined to, be soon to I'm due to sit my exams I'm on the point of renewing They are on the verge of rebelling I'm about to expire I'm determined to do two things that is soon to change. actions in the near future, personal decision or circumstance

+- 4 A Are you going / Will you go to the show today? - B I can't.
+I am going to fly / will be flying to London then.
 Can you take photos for me? - A Sure, I am going to take / will take plenty of photos. - 5 Tammy says she will have practised / will be practising this a thousand times by the time the trials are starting / start, and she is determined to get / will be getting it right.